browserengineering/book/book/animations.md

 Smooth scrolling will have a few steps.
-First we'll have to parse the new [scroll-behavior] CSS property that applies to scrolling of the `<body>` element, [^body] plumb it to the browser thread, and the trigger a (main-thread) animation in `Browser.handle_down`.
+First we'll have to parse the new [scroll-behavior] CSS property that applies to scrolling of the `<body>` element, [^body] plumb it to the browser thread, and then trigger a (main-thread) animation in `Browser.handle_down`.
 The animation will run a `ScrollAnimation` that is very similar to a `NumericAnimation`.[^threaded]